janoodleFTW/timy-messenger/README.md

 ### B1.
 Setup sign-in method & adding users

-An initial sing-in method needs to be configured.
+An initial sign-in method needs to be configured.

 - Select your project in [console.firebase.google.com](https://console.firebase.google.com).
 - Navigate to `Authentication`